Dave-team/Knowledge-base/Career.md

 - Promote yourself.
 Have a goal in mind around how you'd like to be perceived.
 This includes having a pith

 ## Pitch example
+Intro to company:

+Hi everyone.
+My name is Dave and I;m very excited to join Papier in these challenging times.
+I'll be joining Will and Ibu in the BI team.
+As you might be able to tell from my accent, I am Dutch from origin and I've been in London for 4.5 years now.
+Prior to Papier I was at Tessian where I set up the BI function and I;m very excited to meet you all in the coming weeks!

+When asked the question 'where were you before?' the answer is: I was at Tessian, which is an email security company.
+They protect business such as law and financial firms from internal and external email threats using machine learning.

 From: “I am helping teams reaching their objectives by making using their data”.

 To: “Most teams are currently struggling with their analytics.
 The data sits in Google Sheets, doing the analysis is taking a lot of time and most teams are not currently getting the most value from their analysis.
 What I will help you with is getting a centralized solution in place, that combines the data from the various source systems.
 All your reports will then sit in a BI tool that gets automatically updated.
 The benefits include: